summercms/valuestore/README.md

 Read the [usage](#usage) section of this readme to learn about the other methods.

+In [this post on Laravel News](https://laravel-news.com/global-application-settings), [Tim MacDonald](https://twitter.com/timacdonald87) shares how you can use this package to power a `settings` function.

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

 ## Installation